Discounts slam U.S. retailers' holiday season profits

 NEW YORK (Reuters) - Many large U.S. retailers slashed their earnings forecasts on Thursday because of steep discounts they offered during the holidays to persuade reluctant consumers.

-The discounts boosted overall industry sales but hurt profits at many chains, including L Brands Inc (LB.N), Family Dollar Stores Inc FDO.N and teen retailer Zumiez Inc (ZUMZ.O).
-Even retailers that reported big sales gains, like Kay Jewelers parent Signet Jewelers Ltd (SIG.N), were not spared.
+The discounts boosted overall industry sales but hurt profits at many chains, including L Brands Inc, Family Dollar Stores Inc and teen retailer Zumiez Inc. Even retailers that reported big sales gains, like Kay Jewelers parent Signet Jewelers Ltd, were not spared.

 “The discounts needed to be deeper, and they needed to be longer,” said Joel Bines, managing director of consulting firm AlixPartners.